-Fuel tanks of equipment that use spark ignited (SI) small off-road Evaporative emission control systems on engines with displacements of less than or equal to 80 cc must be certified by the California Air Resources Board (ARB) to be legal for sale and use in California.
-Executive Orders certifying equipment fuel tanks evaporative emission control systems to the maximum allowable permeation emissions performance standards are valid for only one model year of production.
+Fuel tanks of equipment that use spark ignited (SI) small off-road engines with displacements of less than or equal to 80 cc must be certified by the California Air Resources Board (ARB) to be legal for sale and use in California.
+Executive Orders certifying equipment fuel tanks to the maximum allowable permeation emissions performance standard are valid for only one model year of production.
 New Executive Orders in each subsequent model year must be obtained from ARB to be legal for sale and use in California.
-Selling equipment evaporative systems or their components in California before receiving an ARB certification will subject the manufacturer and the selling dealers to ARB enforcement actions as authorized by state laws.
+Selling equipment in California before receiving an ARB certification will subject the manufacturer and the selling dealers to ARB enforcement actions as authorized by state laws.

-Manufacturers' Applicants that certify equipment fuel tanks evaporative emission control systems under thesethis procedures are required to submit test data that documents compliance with the maximum allowable permeation emissions performance standards.
-An manufacturer applicant must submit permeation test data for every family for which certification is requested.
-The fuel tank selected for testing must be of a configuration and material composition such that it is expected to yield the highest permeation emissions rate relative to the applicable permeation emission standard within an engine evaporative family.
-The test procedures used to determine compliance with the fuel tank maximum allowable permeation emissions performance standard are described in is TP-901, "Test Procedure for Determining Permeation Emissions from Small Off-Road Engine Equipment Fuel Tanks".
+Manufacturers' that certify equipment fuel tanks under these procedures are required to submit test data that documents compliance with the maximum allowable permeation emissions performance standard.
+A manufacturer must submit permeation test data for every family for which certification is requested.
+The fuel tank selected for testing must be of a configuration and material composition such that it is expected to yield the highest permeation emissions within an engine family.
+The test procedures used to determine compliance with maximum allowable permeation emissions performance standard are described in TP-901, "Test Procedure for Determining Permeation Emissions from Small Off-Road Engine Equipment Fuel Tanks".